FansDB/docs/docs/news/posts/2025-03-10-performer-alias-guideline-change.md

 comments: true
 ---

-In light of the recent addition of link lookup support in stash-box, as well as a recent poll on our Discord server and the subsequent discussion, we are implementing a significant change to our guidelines.
+In light of the recent poll on our Discord server and the subsequent discussion, we are implementing a significant change to our guidelines.

 Previously, we encouraged and permitted the addition of any relevant aliases to a performer's profile.
 While this approach was beneficial for performer discovery, it incurred a substantial time cost while offering limited value to most users.

 As a result, we are revising the naming structure guidelines to limit aliases to usernames from approved networks or professional adult credits.
 The updated guidelines are as follows:

 ## Primary name & aliases